estill01/ChatGPTwitterBot/README.md

 # GPTwitterBot 🤖 🐦
 Welcome to GPTwitterBot!
-This bot generates text, images, and polls in response to tweets mentioning it.
+This bot auto-engages the twitterverse to maximize engagement.

 Worried about the cost of running the bot?
 Well don't!
 GPTwitterBot comes with a built-in Budget Tracker to limit its expenditures on API usage. 🎉